 If you don’t get the behavior you expect, use the Xcode Auto Layout debugging features to help you.
 With the text field selected, click the Resolve Auto Layout Issues icon and choose Reset to Suggested Constraints to have Xcode update your interface with a valid set of constraints.
 Or click the Resolve Auto Layout Issues icon and choose Clear Constraints to remove all constraints on the text field, and then try following the steps above again.

 Checkpoint: Run your app in iOS Simulator to make sure that the scene you created looks the way you expect it to.
 You should be able to click inside the text field and enter text using the keyboard (if you’d like, toggle the software keyboard by pressing Command-K).
 If you rotate the device (Command-Left Arrow or Command-Right Arrow) or run the app on a different device, the text field grows or shrinks to the appropriate size depending on the device’s orientation and screen size.
+Note that on some devices, the text field might be obscured by the keyboard in landscape orientation.

 Although this scene doesn’t do much yet, the basic user interface is there and functional.
 Considering layout from the start ensures that you have a solid foundation to build upon.